MORPH-DSLAM: Model Order Reduction for PHysics-based Deformable SLAM: Experiments

 and where $\lambda_{i}$ are the eigenvalues.
 The mesh of the object has 25795 nodes and 18403 linear hexahedral elements.

-Applying a sparse implementation of PGD \cite{Ibanez2018}, we obtain the parametric solution in the projected space, depending in space $\bs{X} = (X,Y,Z)$ and one parameter ($\theta$), being the parameter optimization a very fast process as we precompute the sensitivities.
+Applying a sparse implementation of PGD \cite{Ibanez2018}, we obtain the parametric solution in the projected space, depending in space $\bs{X} = (X,Y,Z)$ and one parameter, $\theta$, where the parameter optimization is a very fast process as we precompute the sensitivities.
 Due to the projection process of the data, a certain error in the approximation is made, as it can be seen in Fig.~\ref{Fig:ModesMeanCartesianError}.
 With a total number of 29 modes, we get a cartesian mean error of 0.18 mm (the normalized error is 0.0041).
 For this solution, the compression factor is 92.58\%, computed as

-being $M_{P}$ the memory storage used by the projected solution and $M_{O}$ the memory cost necessary to store the original data.
+where $M_{P}$ is the memory storage used by the projected solution and $M_{O}$ is the memory cost necessary to store the original data.
 In other words, using a reduced space to express our solution we only need a 7.42\% of the storage memory, allowing real time evaluations.

-Since we assume that the geometry of the deformable model is known, but not its external appearance (texture) or its location in the scene, we apply a registration process between the static point cloud and the CAD object.

-Since the object to be deformed has geometry of revolution, we must actually optimize the value of two parameters $\bs{\mu} = (\theta, \alpha_{Z})$, where parameter $\theta$ measures the deformation and $\alpha_{Z}$ the angle of orientation of the axis of rotation, being a geometric parameter that we cannot estimate in the registration process (see Fig.~\ref{FigParamsRubber}).
-This is why, when the deformation occurs, we have to estimate the value of $\theta$ in each frame.
+Since we assume that the geometry of the deformable model is known, but not its external appearance (texture) or its location in the scene, we apply a registration process between the static point cloud and the CAD object. { The object to be deformed has geometry of revolution, so we must actually optimize the value of two parameters $\bs{\mu} = (\theta, \alpha_{Z})$, where parameter $\theta$ measures the deformation and $\alpha_{Z}$ the angle of orientation of the axis of rotation, a geometric parameter that we cannot estimate in the registration process (see Fig.~\ref{FigParamsRubber}).} This is why, when the deformation occurs, we have to estimate the value of $\theta$ in each frame.

 To favor the minimization process, the value of $\alpha_{Z} $ is minimized throughout the entire sequence, so after a few frames observing the deformed object, the system itself is able to estimate with great degree of certainty the value of $\alpha_{Z}$, which involves also a better accuracy in the estimation of parameter $\theta$.

-Fig.~\ref{FigBootSealAR} shows some frames extracted from a video sequence with the original object, and the virtual object with the estimated displacements.
-The central and right frames show the stress field in colors, result of solving the whole mechanical problem.
-Finally, in Figs.~\ref{FigErrorTest} and \ref{FigErrorBoxPlot} the error in the measurement is estimated.